HuemulSolutions/enola/docs/faq.md

 **Answer:**

-You can visit https://enola-ai.com/ and Login with your Enola credentials.
-Inside the Enola-AI platform, you can check and review all your trackings sessions in section "Agent Executions".
-There it is possible to track any step or interaction that has been logged.
-Allowing you to monitor and evaluate your models.
+You can visit https://enola-ai.com/ and log in with your Enola credentials.
+Inside the Enola-AI platform, you can check and review all your tracking sessions in section "Agent Executions".
+There, it is possible to track any step or interaction that has been logged, allowing you to monitor and evaluate your models.

 ---